Shmuel Cohen: Biography

 Cohen was one of the founders of the first Keren Kayemet in Rishon LeZion in 1889.
-It predated the later national Keren Kayemet Le Yisrael, (Jewish National Fund for Israel).
+It predated the later national Keren Kayemet Le Yisrael (Jewish National Fund for Israel).

-Cohen returned to Moldavia where he established a girls school in the early years of the 20th century.
+Cohen returned to Ungheni where he established a girls school in the early years of the 20th century.
 The school was not successful.
 He returned to Rishon LeZion, reestablishing himself as a vintner and settling permanently to raise his only child, Ida.

 Cohen was active in early Jewish settlement efforts in Palestine.
 He helped found the city of Rehovot.
 The effort was unique in that it did not involve financial support from Baron Edmond James de Rothschild.
 Philosophically, he joined with others working for the Redemption of the Ancient Land of Israel.

-HaTikvah
+Hatikvah

 Naftali Herz Imber's poem "Tikvatenu" (Our Hope), published in 1886, stirred Jews everywhere, especially those who lived under antisemitic oppression.
 Cohen's brother had immigrated to Ottoman Palestine, settling in c.
 1883 in Yesud HaMa'ala, the first modern Jewish community and moshava in the Hula Valley.
 He sent a copy of Imber's poem to Cohen in Moldavia.